Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 The next step is to align the RNA-seq reads to the reference genome using the “align” function from the Rsubread package.
 The input format is indicated as “FASTQ” to show the input files are in FASTQ format.
+This process involves mapping the sequence of nucleotides in the genome into a format that can be efficiently searched, enabling bioinformatics tools to quickly locate and align sequencing reads to the reference genome.
 The output format is specifies as “BAM” to indicate that the output should be in BAM format.
 The RNA seq reads are aligned with indexed reference genome.